 4. Are MagicBands worth it?

 This is a personal preference!
-My Disney Experience now has MagicMobile, which basically does all the same things as a MagicBand, it’s just on your phone!
+My Disney Experience now has MagicMobile, which basically does most of the same things as a MagicBand, it’s just on your phone!
 And MagicBands are no longer complimentary when you stay at a Disney resort, while My Disney Experience is free.

-BUT it might be easier for you to just tap your MagicBand around Disney World instead of getting your phone out.
+BUT it might be easier for you to just tap your MagicBand around Disney World instead of getting your phone out every time you need it.
 Plus, there are still some really fun MagicBand designs we’ve seen!
 And you can go back and forth between MagicMobile and MagicBands, so you can use both and not even have to choose one over the other!

 5. Are any of the parks other than Magic Kingdom worth visiting?

 Um, YEAH!
 There is SO MUCH to do at the other Disney World parks!
 In EPCOT you can eat and drink around the world, plus visit the food festivals like the EPCOT International Food and Wine Festival!
 You get to experience so many different cultures and cuisines!
 There’s also attractions like Frozen Ever After, Soarin’, and Test Track.
-Plus, EPCOT Forever is running right now, which will soon be taken over by Harmonious, which Disney is calling one of the biggest fireworks shows they’ve ever created!
+You can also catch the new nighttime spectacular Harmonious, which Disney has called one of the biggest fireworks shows they’ve ever created!

 In Hollywood Studios, you have Toy Story Land, Tower of Terror, Rock ‘n’ Roller Coaster ft.
 Aerosmith, and…oh yeah, ALL of Star Wars: Galaxy’s Edge!
-You can fly the Millennium Falcon and then go grab a cocktail from a galaxy far, far away at Oga’s Cantina.
+You can fly the Millennium Falcon, get in the middle of the action on Rise of the Resistance, and then go grab a cocktail from a galaxy far, far away at Oga’s Cantina.
 It’s a super unique land you can’t find anywhere outside of a Disney park!